Aikido, the way with Aiki (part 3)

 what is the innermost truth

-and body teaches mind"
+and the body teaches the mind"

 "Aiki, the essence of Aikido"